reanimate/reanimate/README.md

    - Flags for selecting fps in web viewer
    - Use GHC.Environment to find own source code.
    - Flag for generating youtube videos (ffmpeg options preset).
+   - Detect if there's already an open browser window.
+If there is, don't open another one.
 * Viewer:
    - ~~Fix race conditions.~~
    - Keys for pausing, moving frame-by-frame, resetting.